Neutral Helium Microscopy (SHeM): A Review: The Helium Source

-We propose that the intensity should always be given as particles per second per unit area\footnote{We chose unit area over steradians to signify the departure from spherical symmetry typical of supersonic beams.}.
-On top of this, the intensity can be assumed to be slowly-varying enough that to obtain a total intensity hitting a detector it is enough by multiplying the centre-line intensity by the detector's area.
-The medley of analytical formulas found in literature can be confusing, but following this convention one sees that they all have a common factor.
-Over all, there are three families of intensity models: those that treat the nozzle as a source of a spherically symmetric flux, and account any excess intensity by using an empirical factor \cite{beijerinck1981absolute}, those that on top of this consider the thermal properties of the supersonic expansion through a dependency on the beam's speed ratio, and those that explicitly integrate the quitting surface\footnote{Or an equivalent concept - known as the virtual source \cite{deponte2006brightness}} under some assumptions (as shown in the previous section).
-All three families of intensity models are faulty as they rely on overly simplistic assumptions, but they are also useful in that they provide an analytical expression for the intensity.
+i) those that treat the nozzle as a source of a spherically symmetric flux, and account any excess intensity by using an empirical factor \cite{beijerinck1981absolute}, ii) those that on top of this consider the thermal properties of the supersonic expansion through a dependency on the beam's speed ratio, and iii) those that explicitly integrate the quitting surface\footnote{Or an equivalent concept - known as the virtual source \cite{deponte2006brightness}} under some assumptions.
+All three families of intensity models are limited as they rely on overly simplistic assumptions, but they are useful in that they provide an analytical expression for the intensity.
+We start in the next section by considering the third family.